Winds of change for Shtip’s path to renewable energy leadership

 Challenges:

-• High dependency on fossil fuels, leading to significant greenhouse gas emissions and environmental degradation.
+- High dependency on fossil fuels, particularly coal, results in substantial greenhouse gas emissions and contributes to air pollution and environmental degradation.

-• Economic challenges in the energy sector, including energy shortages and high costs.
+- Economic challenges in the energy sector, including frequent energy shortages, high import dependency, and rising costs, threaten energy security and economic stability.

-• The need to align with EU environmental standards and global climate commitments.
+- The need to align with EU environmental standards and global climate commitments requires regulatory reforms, investment in green technologies, and enhanced institutional capacity.

 Solutions